chris-wood/chris-wood.github.io/_drafts/why_icn.md

 everything we have observed in recent years, it may be time to break out the jackhammer and start from scratch (at least conceptually).

-# Why Bother with ICN?

--- TODO: link CCN/NDN
+# What Does ICN Bring to the Table?

-I was recently asked about why one might bother investing in ICN and its related technologies, e.g., CCN and NDN.
+I was recently asked about why one might bother investing in ICN and its related technologies, e.g., CCN [X] and NDN [Y].
 I don't think go-to responses such as, "it enables better security" (really, how?), "it reduces network congestion," and "it supports better content distribution" give any justice to the years of research and development from the ICN (CCN and NDN combined) community.
 I think the reason is much more profound and "ground breaking."